 - What is the vendor’s customer satisfaction record like?
 (To answer this question, it’s helpful to look at online reviews and get references from the ERP vendor, preferably from companies like yours.
 Ask them, “do they enjoy working with the vendor?”
 “Are they happy with the service they receive?”

-- Do I need to hire a third-party implementation partner to help me get my new ERP up and running?
+- Do I need to hire a third-party implementation partner to help with ERP project management?
 (For most small and medium-size businesses the answer to this question is almost always yes.
-The only time this may not be a necessity is if you have a large internal IT team who has deep experience working with ERP software).
+The only time this might not be is if you have a large internal IT team and they have significant ERP software experience).

-- Can I afford the investment in a new ERP system, not only the initial implementation, but the future upgrades and additions I may need?
+- Can I afford a new ERP system?
+Not only the initial implementation, but also the future upgrades and additions I may need?